 NHBC aims to hold capital in excess of its regulatory capital requirement; the SCR.
-NHBC calculates its SCR in accordance with the Standard Formula prescribed in the Solvency II regulations and aims to maintain a capital level above 150% (the solvency ratio) of these minimum requirements over the medium term.
-At 31 March 2021, under Solvency II, NHBC's solvency ratio was 154% (2020: 135%).
+NHBC calculates its SCR in accordance with the standard formula prescribed in the Solvency II regulations and aims to maintain a capital level above 165% (the solvency ratio).
+At 31 March 2023, under Solvency II, NHBC's solvency ratio was 214% (2022: 183%).